 – Language, social and executive functioning skills, behavior management.

 – Academics/school readiness, self-help, domestic skills, and vocational skills.

 What Does Intervention Involve?

-– Intervention designed and overseen directly by qualified, well-trained professional behavior analysts
+– Intervention designed and overseen directly by qualified, well-trained licensed behavior analysts

-– Detailed assessment of each learner’s skills as well as learner and family preferences to determine initial treatment goals
+– Detailed assessment of each learner’s skills as well as learner and family needs to determine initial treatment goals

 – Selection of goals that are meaningful for the learner and the family

 – Frequent review of progress data by the behavior analyst so that goals and procedures can be “fine tuned” as needed